 A tank slapper is when the handlebars wildly oscillate.
 They are also called speed wobbles or death wobbles and, as the latter name implies, they can be lethal.

-They are usually developed at high speed like the guy in the video above, but they can also happen at low speeds.
+They are usually developed at high speed like in these two videos.

 That’s why world speed records are set on flat salt lakes in light wind conditions.

 However, even on salt lakes, aerodynamic streamliner bikes can develop speed wobbles as seen in this clip from The World’s Fastest Indian.

 Jeromy says this is an example of “yaw oscillation” which is induced by aerodynamic asymmetry, probably from a gust of wind.

 “The whole bike is reacting but in this case no steering damper could help,” he says.

 “It is more an aerodynamic stability issue where the stabilising moment created by the tail fins isn’t enough.
 This is why planes have the tail fin to put the aerodynamic centre of pressure behind the centre of mass so any side wind makes the plane return to its original trajectory and not away from it.”
 Check out Drift Company to know more.

 Click here for pro-papers if you need good writing.

 They most often occur on a motorcycle at high speed when aerodynamic drag force moves the load to the rear tyre and un-weights the front tyre.